iampriyaalisha/oibsip_taskno/README.md

    - Your score is calculated based on the number of attempts.
    - You can choose to play again after each round.
    - The final total score is displayed when you decide to exit the game.

+# oisip_taskno2
+  * ATM Interface
+  * This repository contains the code for ATM Interface developed in Java.
+  * It offers basic ATM functionalities, including transaction history, withdrawals, deposits, fund transfers, and the option to exit.

+**Project Features:**

+- User-friendly.
+- Secure user authentication with user PIN.
+- Transaction history tracking.
+- Ability to withdraw cash.
+- Deposit funds into your account.
+- Transfer funds between accounts.
+- Easy exit option.

+**Usage:**

+1. Clone the repository to your local machine.
+2. Compile and run the Java code.
+3. Follow the on-screen instructions to use the ATM functionalities.

+Feel free to explore the code, use it as a learning resource, or contribute to its development.
+If you have any questions or suggestions, please don't hesitate to open an issue or reach out.

+Connect with me on GitHub to stay updated on this project and other coding endeavors.
+Happy coding!